grueneschweiz/weblingservice/docs/API.md

     - phone numbers are normalized to compare equality (`079 123 45 57` equals `+41791234567`)
     - else default merging algorithm

+- **coupleCategory**:
+  - `coupleCategory: single` in the src is ignored, if dst is not empty
+  - The other couple fields raise a conflict on contradiction

 - **member status** (`memberStatusCountry`,`memberStatusCanton`,`memberStatusRegion`,`memberStatusMunicipality`
   ,`memberStatusYoung`,):
     - the value that comes first in the following order takes precedence: